billthefarmer/tuner/README.md

 &nbsp;
 ![](http://github.com/billthefarmer/tuner/wiki/images/Tuner-settings.png)

-This project has been tested on the android emulator and a Nexus 7, nothing else.
+This project has been tested on the android emulator, a Nexus 10 and a Nexus 7, nothing else.
 The emulator worked fine at 8000 samples a second, the Nexus at 8000, 11025, 16000, 22050 and 44100.
 The apk may be found on [F-Droid](http://f-droid.org/repository/browse/?fdcategory=Multimedia&fdid=org.billthefarmer.tuner&fdpage=1).

 To import this project into the Android ADT you will need to add a